paulfoley/Udacity_Nanodegree-Data_Analyst/DBpedia-Auto_Data-Audit/README.md

-# Data Audit - Auto Data
+# Project - DBpedia Auto Data

-It's often important to clean data before use.
-In this project we'll use the Auto data provided by [DBpedia](http://wiki.dbpedia.org/) and audit the data for cleanliness.
+[DBpedia](http://wiki.dbpedia.org/) is building a public data infrastructure for a large, multilingual, semantic knowledge graph!
+They have a ton of data, and as with most data sets, it could use some cleaning.

+## Project Overview

+To help [DBpedia](http://wiki.dbpedia.org/), we're going to audit one of their data sets for cleanliness.

-We'll take in the 'autos.csv' file and output the already clean data into `autos-valid.csv` and then output data that needs fixing into `FIXME-autos.csv`.
+Specifically, we'll take in the 'autos.csv' file and output the already clean data into `autos-valid.csv` and then output data that needs fixing into `FIXME-autos.csv`.

-This project is just an example of how to audit data.

 ## Getting Started